netlands/PhotoSync/README.md

 There are a few functions available in the right-click context menu to work with the files and make reviewing easier.
 The available options depend on the configuration.
 Press F1 to show the Help screen.

 ![How to use](./art/help.png)

+It is also possible to view the photos on another system (remotely) using the IP address of the Node server.

 ## Optional: Create an executable using Electron
 Install **Electron** and **Electron Packager**